Get 80% off your plan for your first 3 months*

 Tracking net worth over time

-Net worth is a snapshot that captures your financial health at a specific moment.
-To track progress accurately, recalculate it using the asset and liability figures from your balance sheet.
+Net worth captures your financial health at a specific moment.
+To track progress accurately, recalculate it using the asset and liability figures from your balance sheet on a regular schedule.

 Factors affecting net worth